-Counseling Services is comprised of many mental health professionals such as social workers, mental health counselors, and psychologists.
-We strongly believe that the vital part of the department is our internship program.
+The Student Wellness Center, a program of Counseling & Health Services, believes that a vital part of the department is our internship program.
 We highly value the enthusiasm, creativity, devotion, and versatility of our interns.
 They come from all types of backgrounds and reflect the diversity of our student population.
-Interns are essential in delivering high quality services such as outreach through tabling, psycho-educational workshops and presentations on mental health issues applicable to the college student population, free Depression and Anxiety screenings, and raising awareness during events such as Suicide Prevention Community Walk (in commemoration of survivors of suicide).
+Interns are essential in delivering high quality services such as outreach through tabling, psycho-educational workshops and presentations on mental health issues applicable to the college student population, free depression, and eating disorders screenings, and raising awareness during events such as talks on sexual & reproductive health, smoking cessation, addictions, bullying, and suicide prevention.

 Masters Degree (Graduate) Internship

 The Masters Degree (Graduate) Internship provides valuable training experience for future social workers and mental health counselors.
 Graduate interns obtain training and supervised experience in individual and group counseling, crisis intervention, consultation and outreach.
 Graduate level interns have the opportunity to work with a diverse student population who present with a wide range of concerns.
 Graduate interns are responsible for:

 - Individual and Group Supervision (if you are involved in running the group)

 - Perform Intake and assessment for personal counseling

 - Crisis Intervention